iemkek/SAP_Conversational_AI_Assignments/README.md

 #### Step 1: Add the business partner lookup function to the webhook.js file
 Open the webhook.js file in your text/code editor and add the "postGetBusinessPartner" function so the file looks similar to this:

+**Make sure to replace the XXXXXX username and XXXXXX password in this script by the credentials supplied to you in the session**

 ```javascript
 'use strict';
 const express = require('express');